boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 # Definitions

 The document uses the terms defined in {{!RFC9543}}.
-Specifically, the use of "Customer" and "Provider" is consistent with {{!RFC9543}} but with the following contextualization ({{sec-ref-design}}):
+Specifically, the use of "Customer" is consistent with {{!RFC9543}} but with the following contextualization (see also {{sec-ref-design}}):

 Customer:
 : An entity that is responsible for managing and orchestrating the end-to-end 5G Mobile Network, notably the Radio Access Network (RAN) and Core Network (CN).
 : This entity is distinct from the customer of a 5G Network Slice Service.

-Provider:
-: An entity responsible for interconnecting customer sites.
-: A provider orchestrates and manages a provider network.

 This document makes use of the following term:

 Customer site:
 : A customer manages and deploys 5G NFs (e.g., gNodeB (gNB) and 5G Core (5GC)) in customer sites.
 A customer site can be either a physical or a virtual location.
+A provider is responsible for interconnecting customer sites.
 : Examples of customer sites are a customer private locations (Point of Presence (PoP), Data Center (DC)), a Virtual Private Cloud (VPC), or servers hosted within the provider network or colocation service.

+"5G Network Slicing" (or "5G Network Slice") refers to "Network Slicing" (or "Network Slice") as defined in the 3GPP {{TS-28.530}}.

 An extended list of abbreviations used in this document is provided in {{ext-abbr}}.

-"5G Network Slicing" (or "5G Network Slice") refers to "Network Slicing" (or "Network Slice") as defined in the 3GPP {{TS-28.530}}.

 #  5G Network Slicing Integration in Transport Networks {#sec-5g}